-Your final course grade will be based on your relative total of accumulated points compared to the rest of the class.
+Your final course grade will be based on the total of points you accumulated compared to the rest of the class.
 The approximate distribution of final grades is given below.
-The top 24% of the scores will receive A's and so forth.
+The top 24% of the class will receive an A, the next 13% an AB, and so forth.
 It is important to note that the distribution will be adjusted upwards if class performance exceeds our expectations.
 Thus, you are not directly competing against other students.
 In fact, you are almost certain to earn a better grade if you work with, and help, other students.
 An important difference between this course and many high school courses is that the grades you receive on the exams, quizzes, homework assignments, and laboratories determine your final grade.
 One cannot improve this grade by performing additional work.